mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 Lately, with every new sunrise, there's a new UI component library.
 Because they aim to solve the same problems, these libraries often arrive at solutions that are very similar to one another.
-The establishment of common industrywide patterns makes it that much more difficult to stand out from the crowd.
+The establishment of common industry-wide patterns makes it that much more difficult to stand out from the crowd.
-We're working hard to expand outward from our core products to provide you with experiences that our competitors can't match.
+Meanwhile, we're working hard to expand beyond our core products to provide you with experiences that other libraries can't match.

 **The introduction of a paid product**